Moving forward in faith but we need your help!

 Homecoming is fraught with emotion and expectation.
 Ensure a smoother transition for growing together after being apart that includes the simple joys of family and clear, steady communication.

 Saying goodbye is the hardest thing we do in our family.
+A military homecoming can be the second.

 My husband, Hung, is an explosive ordnance disposal officer, and each time he deploys, I know I have no assurance that he’ll return safely.
 In the moments before he leaves, I try to absorb every detail — the way he holds me, the curve of his smile.
 These memories need to last.
 When he is gone, I wipe away the tears and hug our children.
 I tell them that we can now begin planning for his return.

-For military families, homecoming is more than an event; it is an emotion — months of sadness, anxiety and loneliness dissolved instantly in the embrace of a loved one.
+For military families, homecoming is more than an event; it is an emotion — months of sadness, anxiety, and loneliness dissolved instantly in the embrace of a loved one.
 Spouses spend weeks romanticizing the reunion, and when the day finally arrives, there is only the sheer joy of being together again.

 That initial euphoria gradually wears off, however, and feelings of disenchantment can set in.
 The long separation has changed everyone, and instead of being a time of joy and peace, reintegration is often fraught with uncertainty and broken expectations.

-How can couples ensure a smoother transition before, during and after homecoming?
+How can military couples navigate home life and ensure a smoother transition before, during, and after homecoming?
 Here are a few things that can help level the bumps:

-Sketch out a battle plan
+1. Sketch out a battle plan

 A smooth reintegration hinges on clear and open communication — a process that actually begins in the weeks before deployment.
-Because the stress from combat, work and single parenthood can hinder weighty conversations during deployment, it’s easier to negotiate expectations while still together.
+Because the stress from combat, work, and single parenthood can hinder weighty conversations during deployment, it’s easier to negotiate expectations while still together.

-Limit the surprises
+2. Limit the surprises after a military homecoming

 During the separation, keep your spouse up-to-date on whatever changes occur in the house.
 Did you rearrange the living room?
 Does your schedule keep you away from the house more?
 Are the kids involved in new extracurricular activities?
 Little surprises can lead to big disagreements.
 Keep your spouse in the loop, even if he’s not there to help with every decision.

-Listen and reconnect
+3. Listen and reconnect

 Remember that both of you have been operating in completely different environments, and after the homecoming, it will take time to readjust to being together again.
 Be honest about sharing feelings while also listening to the needs of your mate.
+Encouraging your spouse through positive communication will be a big help.

-Move slowly with big decisions
+4. Move slowly with big decisions

 Homecoming is not the time to make life-changing decisions.
 Even though you’ve scrimped and saved during the deployment, avoid buying that new car for a few weeks.
-If you planned on starting or expanding your family after deployment, give yourselves time to become reacquainted with each other and settle into a comfortable routine.
+If you plan on starting or expanding your family after deployment, give yourselves time to become reacquainted with each other and settle into a comfortable routine.
 Good ideas will still be good ideas a month or two down the road.

-Give him time to catch up
+3. Give him time to catch up after a military homecoming

 Consider relieving your spouse of some household or disciplinary responsibilities for a short time.
 My kids are always ecstatic to have Dad back, and I try to give him time to reconnect with the children and observe how we’ve been running the home during the months he was away.